FortnightFan/BEAT_website/README.md

 - **Predefined Sets:** Access a library of predefined workout sets tailored to different fitness goals and experience levels.
 - **Customization:** Customize workouts to fit your specific needs, adjusting exercises, sets, and intensity as required.
 - **User Profiles:** Each user has a profile to track their workout history and progress over time.
-- **Pet:** Each profile is attached to a pet that grows the more you excercise.